Hair Colouring or Perming During Breastfeeding – Is it Safe?

-If you want to get your hair coloured while breastfeeding, it is recommended that you consult a paediatrician first to know if it will affect your baby.
+Now that you are aware of using hair colour while breastfeeding, it is recommended that you consult a paediatrician first to know if it will affect your baby.
 Frequent hair colouring or hair perming should be avoided and should be done when it is absolutely necessary.
 If you do colour your hair during this time, follow the doctor’s instructions to keep your baby safe and healthy.